 pretty common sight in much of India

-mesh to keep away the monkeys.
+keep away the monkeys.
 On the other hand, the traffic in Jaipur is more orderly.
 The local English-language newspaper reported on the numbers of people that had been fined this year for traffic offenses.
 The thing that surprised me was that I didn’t think half these things were offenses anywhere in India - things like more than two people on a motorbike, riding a motorbike without a helmet, driving on the wrong side of the road, etc. Of course for every one fine that finds its way into the statistics there must be dozens of people let off with lower, informal, bribes.
 It does actually seem to be reflected in the traffic, which is much more sane than in other parts of India outside Rajasthan.
 Part of this is because Jaipur isn’t too large (a bit larger in population than Brisbane), so it doesn’t have the same sort of congestion that Mumbai has (about the population of Australia).

 After this I took an overnight train to Jaisalmer, in the desert in the west of Rajasthan.
 It was an overnight train journey, somehow I ended up sharing my train compartment with five Sikh soldiers.
-They got off at
+They got off at a military

 Jaipur - old city

 people and a calf waiting for a bus.
 This is near the market, that's why there's women there.

 base about half an hour before Jaisalmer.
 They didn’t speak English.
 I think the Indian army operates mainly in Hindi.
 The sun came up just as we were going through Jodhpur, another popular city, so even though I haven’t really been there I have seen its train tracks at sunrise.
 The train tracks are pretty much like other train tracks in India - massive, with kilometre-long stations, and guys defecating on the tracks, away from the stations.